CPAN-Security/security.metacpan.org/docs/cpan-starjacking.md

 toc: true
 author: Thibault Duponchelle
 ---
-# CPAN StarJacking
 ## Rationale
 StarJacking[^1] is an undertaking to make people prefer a module because of manipulated popularity.

-[^1]: For a great introduction, see the article [StarJacking – Making Your New Open Source Package Popular in a Snap](https://checkmarx.com/blog/starjacking-making-your-new-open-source-package-popular-in-a-snap/) by _Tzachi Zornstein_, published on _Checkmarx_ on 2022-04-19.

 While a known topic, checking CPAN for "StarJacking" was mainly the result of the attention drawn to it thanks to experiments[^2] by Eugene Rojavski ([EUGENER](https://metacpan.org/author/EUGENER)).

-[^2]: This work was published in the article [Falling Stars](https://checkmarx.com/blog/falling-stars/) by _Eugene Rojavski_, published on _Checkmarx_ on 2024-11-18.

 ## How to choose what CPAN module to depend on?
 CPAN has such a huge collection of modules available it's sometimes difficult to make a decision about the best one to use.